RealTimeLogic/Xedge32/doc/source/LspAppMgr.rst

 How To Debug Lua Code
 ---------------------

 Debugging Lua code is made easy with the Barracuda App Server's `Lua debug module <https://realtimelogic.com/ba/doc/?url=auxlua.html#dbgmon>`__, which is compatible with Visual Studio Code and the Lua plugin.
 To use the debugger, you need access to the Lua files, but it's not possible to access them via WebDAV from the device when debugging.
 This is because the debug module stops all activity in the server, including the WebDAV server, when a breakpoint is hit.
 Instead, keep the Lua files on your host computer and access them from the device using the NetIo feature.
-Refer to the Xedge documentation for `additional NetIo details <https://realtimelogic.com/ba/doc/?url=lspappmgr/readme.html#netio>`__.
+Refer to the Xedge documentation for `additional NetIo details <https://realtimelogic.com/ba/doc/?url=xedge/readme.html#netio>`__.

 **Configure a debug session as follows:**

 Follow the instructions in our `How to Debug Lua Code Using Visual Studio Code <https://github.com/RealTimeLogic/LSP-Examples/tree/master/Lua-Debug>`__ guide on GitHub.
 Make sure to install all tools listed in the `Prerequisites <https://github.com/RealTimeLogic/LSP-Examples/tree/master/Lua-Debug#prerequisites>`__ section and configure Visual Studio Code as explained in the `Configuring VS <https://github.com/RealTimeLogic/LSP-Examples/tree/master/Lua-Debug#configuring-vs>`__ section.

-Next, navigate to your local ``lspappmgr`` directory and copy the `File Server Directory from GitHub <https://github.com/RealTimeLogic/LSP-Examples/tree/master/Lua-Debug/FileServer>`__ to ``LspAppMgr-ESP32/BAS/examples/lspappmgr/FileServer``.
+Next, navigate to your local ``xedge`` directory and copy the `File Server Directory from GitHub <https://github.com/RealTimeLogic/LSP-Examples/tree/master/Lua-Debug/FileServer>`__ to ``xedge-ESP32/BAS/examples/xedge/FileServer``.

-To start the Mako Server, run the following command in the ``LspAppMgr-ESP32/BAS/examples/lspappmgr`` directory:
+To start the Mako Server, run the following command in the ``xedge-ESP32/BAS/examples/xedge`` directory:

 .. container:: cmd